oxiadenine/ktor-webapi/README.md

 To start your Ktor server:

-1. Open the project with IntelliJ IDEA
-2. Install dependencies with `Gradle import` notification
+1. Install dependencies with `./gradlew`
-3. Build executables with `Build` menu option
+3. Build executables with `./gradlew build`
-4. Start Ktor server with `Run` menu option
+4. Start Ktor server with `./gradlew run`

 Now you can visit http://localhost:3000/api from your browser.